mcspr/espurna-nightly-builder/README.md

 ## Release

 This stage runs the same build.sh script that is used to build official releases.
 Only difference is — after it is done, files are renamed to include current date (tag of the release) and git SHA hash value ('commit.txt' contents from the previous stage).

+## Known issues

+* Travis Cron will use `builder` branch to attach status of the build, since there is no release commit yet on the `nightly` branch.
+* **SOLVED** Travis dpl tool will change release commit from the one on the `nightly` branch to the current one of the `builder`.
+This happens accidentally, because dpl sends commit sha as part of the release step.
+By changing `target_commitish: ${NIGHTLY_BUILDER_COMMIT_SHA}` parameter of the `deploy:` section we force it to use newly created commit.

 # GitLab